nnmarcoo/CyberPatriotWindows/README.md

 # Windows Security Script (CyberPatriot 2021)
-A tool that compiles many functions to secure a Windows machine under the guide lines of CyberPatriot into a gui.
+A tool that compiles many functions to secure a Windows machine under the guide lines of CyberPatriot into a GUI.
+This tool is no longer maintained as I am no longer participating in CyberPatriot.

 **WARNING** Only run this on a VM, DO NOT want to run this in your own machine.

-**DISCLAIMER** This tool is no longer maintained as I am no longer participating in CyberPatriot.

 ## Features